-To be considered for all types of financial aid the student should complete:
+To be considered for financial aid the student should complete the applicable application:

 Free Application for Federal Student Aid, FAFSA - The FAFSA requests information about the student's and, in some cases their parents', income and asset information in order to determine eligibility for financial aid.
-Complete the FAFSA online at www.fafsa.gov.
+Com¬plete the FAFSA online at www.fafsa.gov.